imyogeshgaur/File-Bhejo/README.md

-# File Bhejo
+# PDF Bhejo

-File Bhejo is an application in which we can share the files with the other users securely and easily.
+PDF Bhejo is an application in which we can share the PDFs with the other users securely and easily.
 In this application I have included **Passsword Less Authentication** and this application is built on Nodejs and react js and uses typescript as a wrapper and MySQL as database with prisma as ORM (Object Relation Mapping)to make it type safe and secure.
-This application help the user to share the password protected files to other user dirrectly over their email address.
+This application help the user to share the password protected files to other user directly over their email address.

 In future I also try to implement SMS service as well for users not having smartphones.